The sound of the ringer on the phone interrupted the internal dialogue.

 I sat on the edge of the bed in total awe.

 Twice, in one week, God had used people who hardly knew me to deliver words of truth I desperately needed to hear.
-Our “church family” had long ago walked away from our mess.
+Our “church family” had long ago walked away.
 Most doctors didn’t even want to hear my name.

 But they were not God.